-When a user visits a page on your website, the cached version will usually be served unless it has changed since it was last cached; this saves a lot of requests to your server and as a result makes it faster.
+When a user visits a page on your website, the cached version will usually be served unless it has changed since it was last cached; this saves a lot of requests to your server and as a result, makes your website load faster.

 4. Evaluate your plugins

 Plugins can bring new functionality and features to your website, but the more plugins your website has, the more work it has to do to load.
 Poor or outdated plugins can slow down website performance drastically and don’t make your website load faster.

 5. Combine images into CSS sprites

-If you have many images on your page, you are forcing multiple roundtrips of the server to get all the resources secured, which slows down page speed.
+If you have multiple images on your page, you are forcing multiple roundtrips of the server to get all the resources secured, which slows down page speed.
 Sprites combine all background images on a page into one single image.

 6. Enable HTTP keep-alive response headers

 HTTP requests are simple: they grab and send a single file and then close.
-That may be simple, but it isn"t very fast.
+That may be simple, but it isn’t enough to make the website load faster.
 Keep-alive allows the web browser and server to agree to use the same connection to grab and send multiple files.

 7. Enable compression

-8. Use expires headers
+8. Use ‘expires’ headers

-When a user visits your website, your website files will be stored on their computer so that your website loads faster for them the next time the visit; there"s an expiration date in the file header that determines how long these files will be stored on their computer, however.
+When a user visits your website, your website files will be stored on their computer so that your website loads faster for them the next time they visit; there’s an expiration date in the file header that determines how long these files will be stored on their computer, however.

 10. Review your hosting provider and package

-If you"ve taken the steps above and your pages are still loading too slowly, it might be time to consider a new hosting package.
+If you’ve taken the steps above and your pages are still loading too slowly, it might be time to consider a new hosting package.
 On a typical shared hosting account, you might be sharing server space with dozens of other companies, and the speed of your website is affected by the number of people using that server.